SeanShubin/seans-arcade/docs/project-overview.md

     → Each client displays the message
 ```

 Messages are plain text with a sender name and timestamp.
-No history is stored on the relay (stateless).
-Chat history is world state — joining peers receive it as part of the S3 save download, the same way they'd receive player positions in a game.
+Chat history is persisted to S3 (the canonical store).
+The relay maintains a write cache that is flushed to S3 periodically and immediately on client join.
+Joining peers download chat history from S3, the same way they'd receive player positions in a game.

 ## Arcade Model